 - Top the salad with chopped peanuts and black sesame seeds, and serve.

 I hope you have a chance to make this Asian Noodle Salad Recipe.
-You will find that this recipe is a bigtime crowd pleaser with your friends and family.
-Well, have a wonderful week and make sure to check out my Nester’s Membership where we cook, bake, craft, and decorate!
+You will find that this recipe is a big-time crowd pleaser with your friends and family.
+Well, have a wonderful summer day.
+We are off to Montana for a bit of relaxation!